AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-ai-assistant.md

 >[!NOTE]
 >
->AI-generated responses may not always be accurate.
-Please double-check the information before using it.
+>AI-generated responses might not be fully accurate.
+Make sure to verify the information before using it.

 ## Example prompts